Mary Moffat Livingstone

-Mary Livingstone (née Moffat; 12 April 1821 – 27 April 1862) was the wife of the Scottish Congregationalist missionary David Livingstone.
-She was a linguist, an experienced traveller, and managed the household affairs including missionary stations and infant school.
+Mary Livingstone (née Moffat; 12 April 1821 – 27 April 1862) was a Scottish linguist and the wife of the missionary David Livingstone.
+She was an experienced traveller who knew several African languages and managed the family's household affairs, including missionary stations and infant school.

 Mary was fluent in Tswana, the language of the BaTswana people.
-Her linguistic abilities and her lived experience of working in remote outposts in Southern Africa made it possible for the couple of survive.
+Her linguistic abilities and her experience of working in remote outposts in Southern Africa made it possible for the couple to survive.